Sexual Assault Information

 Is there a way I can tell the College about the incident without saying any names?

 Yes there is.
-The anonymous reporting form can be found online by clicking the Anonymous Sexual Assault Reporting Form.
-Just complete the form and the college will be notified that something happened.
-There is space at the end for you to let us know if you want someone to contact you, but that is entirely optional.
+The anonymous reporting form the college uses can be found online by clicking the Anonymous Sexual Assault Reporting Form.
+Just complete the form and the College will be notified that something happened.
+While this form does not report names, it gives the College important information in order to track the number of assaults on campus.
+There is space on the form that allows you to tell us your name and request that someone contact you, but that is entirely optional.

 What will happen to the other student if I tell someone at the College?